This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Diuretics may be given to decrease swelling.
 They work by removing extra fluid in your child's body.

 - Blood pressure medicine may be given to lower your child's blood pressure.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If your child takes blood thinner medicine, always ask if NSAIDs are safe for him.
 Always read the medicine label and follow directions.
 Do not give these medicines to children under 6 months of age without direction from your child's healthcare provider.

 - Dialysis may be needed if your child has severe kidney failure.
 Dialysis helps clean your child's blood when his kidneys cannot.

 - Help your child rest as directed.
 Rest is important for your child's recovery.
 Allow him to slowly return to normal activities and do more as he feels stronger.

 - Monitor your child's blood pressure.
-Ask his healthcare provider what your child's blood pressure should be.
+Ask your child's healthcare provider how to take a blood pressure and what it should be.
 Keep a record of his blood pressure and bring the record to his follow up visits.

 - Monitor how often your child urinates.
 Write down the number of times he urinates and the color of the urine.